JungDongwon/SWE3052-Image-Classification-Kaggle/README.md

 # SWE3052-Image-Classification-Kaggle
 This repository is for final project done in SWE3052 Introduction to Deep Neural Network by Prof. Jongwook Lee in Spring 2021.
-The goal of the project is to build a machine learning model for image classification, where a few data are only labeled and most of the data are unlabeled.
+The goal of the project is to build a semi-supervised machine learning model for image classification using Pytorch, where a few data are only labeled and most of the data are unlabeled.
 The competition was held in [Kaggle](https://www.kaggle.com/competitions/dnn2021ssl/overview)

 ## Implementation
 ### Pseudo Labeling